 Different from existing defence methods that blindly pursue high robustness, we propose a novel defence framework named as DeSVig to evade the unknown adversarial examples from a large number of inputs in real IAISs.
 The most important advantage of our work is that the proposed scheme can significantly reduce the failure risks of being deceived by adversarial examples with no requirement on complex robustness reinforcement, which is critical for safety-prioritized, delay-sensitive environments.
 The performance of DeSVig is independent of the trained model parameters.
 We identify the reason why adversarial examples can success is that the training process of deep learning has irreversibility but each label is of polysemy.
-The significant novelties of our work include: 1) we propose to use a CGAN, which learns the distribution law of given dataset, to generate a copy of input; 2) we train a artificial intelligence and edge computing.
+The significant novelties of our work include: 1) we propose to use a CGAN, which learns the distribution law of given dataset, to generate a copy of input; 2) we train a discriminator to compare the distribution law of original input and generated copy; 3) we create OpenExample protocol to decouple defence decision-making from deep learning models.
+The proposed framework can fit any networks which enables artificial intelligence and edge computing.